TheLat/fusion/README.md

 - Ghost attacks will deal double-damage against psychics, like they're supposed to.
 - Item duplication and MISSINGNO will not exist.
 Use that master ball carefully.
 - TMs and HMs will be forgettable.
+- Minor move balancing.

+Concerning Fusions:
+There are 22,801 pokemon that can appear in Pokemon: Fusion.
+The developer can't inspect all of them.
+Some may be duds with few or no attack moves (Pikachu-Bulbasaur is quite terrible).
+Some things may happen that make no sense (things fused with Gengar will learn Hypnosis from Gengar or Dream Eater from Gengar, but not both).
+As a way to balance this, fusions are compatible with every TM and HM that either parent could learn.